Cappadocia, the region where nature and history are integrated in Turkey

 According to Tuncer Kayikci, a local guide, people lived in caves in this area until five decades ago.
 The presence of a mosque and a cave church indicates that Christians and Muslims coexisted in the area until 1924.

-“From then on Christians had to leave the valley due to the minority exchange between Greece and Turkey,” Kayikci said.

-The rest of the population was forced to evacuate the valley in the 1960s as a result of concerns about erosion in the area.
+The rest of the population was forced to evacuate the valley in the 1960s as a result of concerns raised by the erosion of the area.

-The residents were moved to a new town built nearby which they called Yeni Zelve (New Zelve).
+The residents were transferred to a new town built nearby they called Yeni Zelve (New Zelve).

-At the other end of the Devrent Valley, also known as the ‘Valley of Imagination, there are no caves, but the rocky structures there have taken numerous forms that invite visitors to interpret them according to the ideas on their mind.
+At the other end of the Devrent Valley, also known as the ‘valley of ImaginationThere are no caves, but the rocky structures there have taken numerous forms that invite visitors to interpret them according to the ideas they have in their mind.

 But the best view in Cappadocia is offered by Uchisar Castle at twilight.
 The castle is located in the homonymous city at a height of 100 meters and is made up of two giant fairy chimneys.